wimglenn/advent-of-code-data/README.rst

    answer_b: MCD
    --------------------------------------------------------------------------------

-How does it work?
+How does scraping the examples work?
 Check `aocd-example-parser <https://github.com/wimglenn/aocd-example-parser>`_ for the gory details.

 Quickstart